navarro-esm/ULE_data-ai-projects/README.md

 # Projects in Data Engineering and Artificial Intelligence

-This repository contains materials for the course **Projects in Data Engineering and Artificial Intelligence**, part of the fourth year of the **Bachelor's Degree in Data Engineering and Artificial Intelligence** at the **University of León**.
+This repository contains materials for the course **Projects in Data Engineering and Artificial Intelligence**, part of the fourth year of the **Bachelor's Degree in Data Engineering and Artificial Intelligence** at the **Universidad de León**.

 ## Instructor
  Andrés Navarro